kyuupichan/electrumx/docs/PROTOCOL.rst

 This is intended to be a reference for client and server authors alike.

-I have attempted to ensure what is written is correct for the three known server implementations: electrum-server, jelectrum and ElectrumX, and also for Electrum clients of the 2.x series.
+I have attempted to ensure what is written is correct for the two known remaining server implementations: jelectrum and ElectrumX, and also for Electrum clients of the 2.x series.
 We know other clients exist but I am not aware of the source of any being publicly available.

 Message Stream